bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 ### What could have been better

 - The track needed a sound system setup which we didn’t account for.
 Anitha and Manav were exhausted by the time the track ended.
-- Manav requested boxes to pack the takeaway kits but I couldn’t plan for it in the week prior to the event and ended up with paper bags.
+- Manav requested boxes to pack the takeaway kits, but I couldn't plan for it in the week prior to the event and ended up with paper bags.
 - There were a few drop-outs on the Track day.
 This happened despite multiple follow-ups with the registrants.

 ### Volunteers

 Thanks to Revant, Rajat for ensuring sufficient infrastructure and logistics support is available for the Track.

-Tinkering Space required less on-the-day coordination compared to YLW, as it didn't rely on a wider range of equipment.
+Tinkering Space required less on-the-day coordination compared to YLW because it didn't rely on a wider range of equipment.

 ## Feedback